laristra/flecsi/developer/CXX_STANDARD.md

 * **if constexpr**<br>
   Using *if constexpr* statements allows us to remove most, if not all, instances of SFINAE.
-The reulting code is more readable and more clearly expresses intent.
+The relating code is more readable and more clearly expresses intent.

 # C++17 Library Features (Used by FleCSI)

 * **std::optional**<br>
   This type allows more versatile state implementations.
+The *std::optional* type may or may not hold an object.

 * **std::any**<br>
   This type allows us to remove our own implementation.